Research Specialist (Research Specialist V)

 - Class: 0608

-- Determines the scope and methodologies of projects and areas to be assessed.
+- Determines the scope and methodologies of research projects and areas to be evaluated.

-- Determines and develops policies and procedures used in conducting and administering research activities.
+- Develops policies and procedures used in conducting and administering research, demonstration, and evaluation activities.

-- Develops quality assurance procedures and conducts quality assurance and data integrity reviews on research projects.
+- Develops quality assurance procedures and conducts quality assurance reviews on research projects.

-- Provides consultation and technical advice on research methods and techniques.
+- Consults and provides technical advice on research methods and techniques.

 - Formulates and monitors long-range research objectives, programs, and priorities.